eflautt/ga-data-science/lessons/lesson2/readme.md

 Takes a long time
 Vulnerable to missing data

+#### Knowledge Check
+What type of data is the flightstats data?
+Determine if the number of passengers on JetBlue, Delta and United domestic flights with carry-on luggage is associated with delayed take-off time using data from flightstats.com from January 2015- December 2015.

+Can you create a cross-sectional analysis from a longitudinal data collection?
+How?

 <a name="#guidedpractice"></a>
 ## Guided Practice: Write a research question with raw data (10 mins)